tfabris/BlueGigaEmpeg/README.md

 already installed.
 Link to the Hijack kernel is found in the "Prerequisites" section of this document.
 Make sure it is Hijack version 524 or later.

-In order to install the latest Hijack Kernel onto the empeg Car, it must be connected to your Windows computer's RS-232 serial port, or to a USB-to-RS-232 adapter cable if your computer does not have an RS-232 serial port.
+In order to install the latest Hijack Kernel onto the empeg Car, you must connect the empeg car directly to your Windows computer's RS-232 serial port, or to a USB-to-RS-232 adapter cable if your computer does not have an RS-232 serial port.
 Make sure the serial port drivers are installed and that you can see the empeg bootup messages correctly through a serial terminal program.

 To install the Hijack kernel, run Tony's Empeg Logo Editor.
 Link to the Logo Editor program is found in the "Prerequisites" section of this document.
 On